alexdevero/alex-devero-blog/__drafts__/draft--usememo-hook.md

 When these conditions are not met, the useMemo will not execute the function.
 Instead, it will return the value from the last execution.
 This simple thing can help you optimize your React application by avoiding expensive calculations every time one of your components re-render.

 When you think about it, the useMemo hook is a bit like the [useCallback hook].
 Both use memoization.
-The difference is that while useCallback hook memoizes whole function, the useMemo memoizes only the output of a function.
+The main, and maybe only, difference between these two, is that while useCallback hook helps you memoize whole function, the useMemo helps you memoize only the output of functions.

 ## The syntax